December 12, 2103-

-Enrolling in Mount Ida’s Business Administration program with a concentration in Sports Management, Singh was anxious to gain real-world experience and quickly signed-up for the program’s practicum course offering.
+Enrolling in Mount Ida’s Sport Management Program, Singh was anxious to gain real-world experience and quickly signed-up for the program’s practicum course offering.
 This course allowed him to receive education credit for outside the classroom real-world business and sports operations internship experience in addition to learning interview preparation skills, and social media and job search strategies.

 “I worked and assisted in sports operations on campus, while enrolled in the practicum course, and enjoyed how the class allowed me to really learn outside of the classroom.”